ModECI/MDF/docs/sphinx/source/api/Introduction.md

 **Note: MDF is still in development!
 See the [open issues related to the specification](https://github.com/ModECI/MDF/issues?q=is%3Aissue+is%3Aopen+label%3Aspecification) or go [here](http://modeci.org/#contactPage) to get in contact regarding MDF.**
 *The MDF format was first proposed following a meeting organised at Princeton in July 2019 by Russ Poldrack of the Center for Reproducible Neuroscience (CRN) at Stanford and the [Brain Imaging Data Standard (BIDS)](https://bids.neuroimaging.io/) initiative.
 For more on the previous work in this area, see [here](https://github.com/OpenSourceBrain/PsyNeuLinkShowcase/tree/master/BIDS-MDF).*

+## Paper introducing MDF

+The background to the ModECI project, the motivation for developing the Model Description Format, and the initial Python implementation of the language have been described in a NeuroView article in the Neuron journal:

+*<b>Integrating model development across computational neuroscience, cognitive science, and machine learning</b>* Padraig Gleeson, Sharon Crook, David Turner, Katherine Mantel, Mayank Raunak, Ted Willke and Jonathan D. Cohen, April 25, 2023 DOI: [https://doi.org/10.1016/j.neuron.2023.03.037](https://doi.org/10.1016/j.neuron.2023.03.037)

 ## Overview